-Anvik et al.[1] have presented an approach which expands on Cubranic and Murphy's previous work[3].
+Anvik et al. [1] have presented an approach which expands on Cubranic and Murphy's previous work [5].
 They have used additional textual information of bug reports beyond the bug description, to form the machine learning features.
 They have also applied a non-linear Support Vector Machines (SVMs) and C4.5 algorithms in addition to the Naive Bayes classifier which their predecessor work had used.
 They have compared the achieved results using the three classifiers and found SVM the best one for this purpose.

-Anvik and Murphy[5] have presented an empirical evaluation of two approaches for determining who has the implementation expertise for a bug report using data from two types of repositories: The source repository check-in logs and the bug repository.
+Anvik and Murphy [7] have presented an empirical evaluation of two approaches for determining who has the implementation expertise for a bug report using data from two types of repositories: The source repository check-in logs and the bug repository.
 They have found that different repositories are useful in different situations, based on what is wanted.

-Jeong et al.[9] have introduced a graph model based on Markov chains to capture bug tossing history.
+Jeong et al. [17] have introduced a graph model based on Markov chains to capture bug tossing history.
+Bug tossing refers to the process of re-assignment of bug reports among the developers of an open source project.
 The model could be used both to reveal team structures to find suitable experts for a new task and also to better assign developers to bug reports.
 Their model has reduced bug tossing by up to 72% and improved the accuracy of automatic bug assignment by 23% comparing the common manual bug triage process.

-Baysal et al.[10] have presented a theoretic framework for automating assignment of bug-fixing tasks with an emphasis on learning developer preferences.
+Baysal et al. [18] have presented a theoretic framework for automating assignment of bug-fixing tasks with an emphasis on learning developer preferences.
 They have proposed to apply a vector space model to recommend experts for resolving bug reports based on the level of expertise, current workload and preference of developers which are inferred from the previously fixed bugs by each developer.
 Implementation of their novel model has remained as future work.

-Matter et al.[7] have stood in an outstanding position, since they model developer expertise by explicitly comparing the vocabulary found in the source code contributions of developers with the vocabulary of bug reports.
+Matter et al. [11] have stood in an outstanding position, since they model developer expertise by explicitly comparing the vocabulary found in the source code contributions of developers with the vocabulary of bug reports.
 The advantage of their approach is that no previous activity of a developer in the current project is necessarily required.
 Instead, any prior activity of a developer through interacting with a source code revision control system would be enough to model his or her expertise.
 They report 33.6% top-1 precision and 71% top-10 recall.

-Bhattacharya and Neamtiu [11] have improved triaging accuracy and reduce tossing path lengths by employing several techniques such as refined classification using additional attributes and intra-fold updates during training.
+Bhattacharya and Neamtiu [19] have improved triaging accuracy and reduced tossing path lengths by employing several techniques such as refined classification using additional attributes and intra-fold updates during training.

-Finally, Servant and Jones [12] have presented a new technique which automatically selects the most appropriate developers for fixing the fault represented by a failing test case.
+Finally, Servant and Jones [20] have presented a new technique which automatically selects the most appropriate developers for fixing the fault represented by a failing test case.
 Their technique is the first to assign developers to execution failures without the need for textual bug reports.
 On one hand, they do fault localization to map the current software bug to the corresponding line of code.
 On he other hand, they perform history mining to find out who has committed that buggy line of code.
 They have reported 81% of success (accuracy) for the top-three developer suggestions.

 While their contribution is a valuable one, it is basically different than our point of view.
-Because, they try to find who has introduced a bug to the software so that he fixes the bug himself.
+Actually, they try to find the developer who has introduced a bug to the software, so that he himself fixes the bug too.
 In contrast, we believe that the developer who has caused a bug might not necessarily be the best one to resolve it.